 Coffee Station Sink

 We Americans are so in love with coffee, we buy ourselves and each other all sorts of gadgets to enhance the experience.
 That’s why more and more of us are designating one area of their kitchens to house everything needed to prepare cups or pots of coffee, no matter what might be going on in or at the main sink.
 And, of course, the key to a coffee station is its own dedicated sink.

 Party Station Sink/Wet Bar

 Whether it’s in the kitchen or another room, more and more wet bars are popping up in homes where entertaining guests is akin to an art form – one place that has everything you need to prepare soft or adult beverages, including a sink and mini-fridge for ice.

 What do all these sinks have in common?
 That’s right: plumbing.
-So, if you like the idea of adding a second sink to your kitchen or main living area, contact Plumbtastic today for a free in-home consultation to determine what the best and most practical solution might be to bring your vision to life.
+So, if you like the idea of adding a second sink to your kitchen or main living area, contact Plumbtastic today for an in-home consultation to determine what the best and most practical solution might be to bring your vision to life.